sequenceiq/docker-hoya/README.md

 Also the base Hadoop docker image is available as an official [Docker image](https://index.docker.io/u/sequenceiq/hadoop-docker).

+Now lets start the Hoya docker imaga in his own isolated container (the container will span up a process with its own file system, its own networking, and its own isolated process tree, just like a VM).

 ```
 docker run -i -t sequenceiq/hoya-docker /etc/bootstrap-hoya.sh -bash